severak/graph-paper/README.md

 Then I will create simple click and click GUI which will use aforementioned language as file format.

 ## TODO

-- panel with tool selection
 - opening and saving files
-- selecting objects
-- deleting objects
-- drawing object of specified size
+- drawing object of specified size (implemented just for lines now)

 ### later